 Thanks for popping by.

 I’m Jen, the blogger behind Mama Has Got This.
-I live in Sydney with my husband Zen, and my two year old daughter, Clara.
+I live in Sydney with my husband Zen, and my three year old daughter, Clara.

 This blog is a curation of what I know now — it’s a collection I’ve been gathering since becoming a mother — of resources, wisdom, experiences, tools and more, for an inspired and intentional life.